sq

 If it's not feasible to get the keyholder of the certificate in question to update their certificate, there is one way to persuade sq

-Which algorithms are considered deprecated is configure in the cryptographic policy.
-You can read out the configuration with:
+Which algorithms are considered deprecated is configured in the cryptographic policy.
+You can display the configuration with:

 $ sq config get policy.hash_algorithms.sha1